How to Market Your House for Sale in 2023

 A CMA takes into account the price of recently sold properties in your area with similar square footage, overall condition, and number of bedrooms and baths.
 The agent also factors in recent upgrades and unique selling points like water views or extra land.

-Pricing a house correctly is considered by many agents to be the most important element of a marketing strategy.
-Price too high and your house could sit on the market too long and eventually sell for less.
-Price too low and you could undersell it and forfeit significant value.
+Many agents consider pricing a house correctly to be the most important element of a marketing strategy.
+If your price is too high, your house could sit on the market too long and eventually sell for less.
+If your price is too low, you could undersell it and forfeit significant value.

 Take professional photos